 - An external authenticator if one is configured

 - The password in the Windows server domain

 - Cleared — (Default) BMC Remedy AR System concludes that an empty password field means that the user has no password.

 In the Login window, users see an Authentication field.
 If your AR System server is running on Windows, the contents of this field are used as a domain name when the server authenticates the user with the operating system.
 If the server is instead configured to use an external authenticator, the contents of this field are passed to the authenticator.
 See Setting up an authentication alias.
 If you enable the Cross-Reference Blank Password option, make sure that it does not conflict with the User Password Management feature.
 If you enforce a password policy, BMC Remedy AR System periodically forces users to set a password that cannot be blank.
 If a user's password is authenticated outside of BMC Remedy AR System and that user sets a non-blank password, BMC Remedy AR System performs the authentication.
 This is not an issue if enforcement of a password policy is not enforced.
 If a policy is enforced, you must disable the policy for users whose passwords should be blank.
 For information about enforcing password policies, see Enforcing a password policy introduction.
-To disable the policy for users whose passwords should be blank, see Disabling password management for individual users.

 Authentication Chaining Mode

 Specifies the order in which BMC Remedy AR System tries to authenticate users when they log on:

 ARS - AREA — 1) the User form; 2) the AREA plug-in.